Why Do We Need Weight Decay in Modern Deep Learning?: Acknowledgements

 \section{Acknowledgements}

 We thank Atli Kosson and Alex Damian for fruitful discussions and suggestions.
 M.A. was supported by the Google Fellowship and Open Phil AI Fellowship.
 A.V. was supported by the Swiss Data Science Center Fellowship.
+F.D. was supported by the Swiss National Science Foundation (grant number 212111)